 It had always seemed just a matter of time.

 Even with all the precautions, vaccines, boosters, masks, deep cleaning, and social distancing, the odds were still against me.
-Add to that my occupation, which puts me in proximity with over 2,700 people each day.
+Add to that my occupation, which puts me in proximity to over 2,700 people each day.
 If you add employees, the number is closer to 3,000 contacts in a 9-hour day.

 Do the math from when it began to spread, and I lived without contracting covid for over 885 days before it caught me.

 My depression can sometimes take that long to begin constructing my next adventure.
 Depression and I will always be a part of each other, whereas Covid and I are just passing through.
-No long-term commitments on the part of the corona virus.
+No long-term commitments on the part of the coronavirus.